 There’s a wide range of water-base caulk, from painter’s caulk to elastomeric sealants.
 Latex caulks can be used just about anywhere as long as you choose the right product for the job.
 Some water-base products are flexible and weather resistant for exterior joints; others are intended to hide only interior seams that are to be painted.

-Water-base caulks cure best in warm (above 40°F), dry weather.
+Water-based caulks cure best in warm (above 40°F), dry weather.
 Humid conditions slow curing.
-Although water-base caulks can be applied to moist surfaces, rain can wash them away before they cure fully.
+Although water-based caulks can be applied to moist surfaces, rain can wash them away before they cure fully.

 For gaps that aren’t likely to move or encounter adverse weather and for areas that would benefit from a little insulation, spray foams may be more appropriate than caulk.
-Water-base spray-foam sealants cure soft and spongy, making them less durable than polyurethanes.
-They are not water resistant, and they have a slightly lower R-value than polyurethanes, typically around R-4.
+Water-based spray-foam sealants cure soft and spongy, making them less durable than polyurethanes.
+They are not water resistant, and they have a slightly lower R-value than polyurethanes.
 But because they expand less than polyurethanes, some folks may find them easier to use.

 Silicones are the best sealant for glass, metal, and cold weather

 One caulk-manufacturer’s representative told me that silicone soon will be a thing of the past.
 According to this source, other chemistries are outperforming silicones, are easier to work with, and are often less expensive.
 Another manufacturer, who also makes silicones, disagreed, saying that silicones are still the best product available for many applications.
 Both arguments have merit.

 Fifty years of evolution in silicone caulks brings us an assortment of products formulated for just about every substrate.
 Although the competition is stiff in most areas, there is no substitute for the strength of silicone on hard surfaces like metal, glass, and tile.